 P.S.: Sweden is not a religious country which is why there aren't many churches throughout the city.
 The ones I believe worth visiting, however, are the Storkyrkan and the St Jacobs Kyrka.

-Don't even think about visiting Stockholm without admiring their breathtaking subway stations which hide truly impressive artworks.
+Don't even think of visiting Stockholm without saving some time to astonish yourself with the city's subway stations that hide truly impressive artworks.
 Thanks to a political ideology known as "Folkhemmet" (The People's Home) which was led by the Swedish Social Democratic party, art became more accessible to a wider Swedish community in the late 50's.
-Since then, a cultural boom emerged and until these days many artists are still commissioned to give a new purpose to the city's underground.
+Since then, a cultural boom emerged and even today many artists are still commissioned to give a new purpose to the city's underground.
+Some of them depict the most eye-catching paintings and mosaics as well as installations that not only take your breath away but also make you feel like you are surrounded by a giant art exhibition!
 In my opinion, the unmissable stations are T-Centralen, Rådhuset, Thorildsplan and Kungsträdgåren.

 Gastronomy and where to eat in Stockholm

 Inventive, contemporary, balanced and marvelous.
 All these combined define the Swedish culinary scene.
 First of all, restaurants in Stockholm are bursting with creative chefs.
 It’s as if they have a white canvas in their kitchens where they design everyday a different chapter with the most interesting and unexpected combination of flavors and textures.
 The surprise factor that comes in every dish goes hand in hand with consistency.
 It's really an amazing experience eating in Stockholm.